kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

   a single Route to control application exposure simultaneously across different IPs, load balancers, or networks.

-*In summary, Routes attach to Gateways and Gateways choose what attachments to allow.
+*In summary, Routes attach to Gateways and Gateways choose which attachments to allow.
 When a Route tries to attach to a Gateway that does not prevent it, then the Route will bind to the Gateway.
 When Routes are bound to a Gateway it means their collective routing rules are configured on the underlying load balancers